/images/resources/code-examples/code-examples-kotlin.jpg

 Security Library Integration

-Next get the latest version of the jose4j library, which will perform the security work for us.
+The jose4j library performs the detailed security work.
 When the OAuth filter is created it constructs global objects to manage downloading JWKS keys:

 kotlin